 - Utilization: Utilization refers to how well a resource is being used.

 Calculating capacity can be simple.
 A LinkedIn article provides a simple way to calculate the daily production capacity of a factory.
-Someone would need to multiply the total number of machines (200) by shift hours per day (10), which means that total factory capacity in hours would be 2,000 hours.
+Someone would need to multiply the total number of machines (200) by shift hours per day (10), which means that the total factory capacity in hours would be 2,000 hours.

 Calculations can become complicated when other relevant information is provided.
-For instance, to calculate the number of standard minutes it takes to produce products, someone would need to work in the number of minutes it takes to produce certain products, or the average for all products (25 minutes).
+For instance, to calculate the number of standard minutes it takes to produce products, someone would need to work in the number of minutes it takes to produce certain products or the average for all products (25 minutes).
 Efficiency is also needed (50 percent).

 The full formula is “Production capacity (in pieces) = (Capacity in hours*60/product SAM)*line efficiency,” which becomes “(2000*60/25)*50% pieces” or 2,400 pieces.

 Aggregate planning balances long-term strategic planning with short-term production success.
 This is a quantitative approach that uses projections to back up an operations plan.
 It requires inputs such as an aggregate demand forecast for the relevant period, an evaluation of the means to manage capacity planning (like sub-contracting and outsourcing), and the existing operational status of the workforce, inventory level, and production efficiency.